hamzah-ahmad22/portfolio/src/pages/resume.md

 - Worked alongside writers to develop structured and readable writing for the targeted audience.
 - Verified references in the source list to ensure correct information and citations.

+**Dweebs Global** — _Policy Researcher and Writer_

+Mississauga, ON • Sep.
+2021 – Mar.
+2022

+- Translated child-labor legislation and amendments into plain language for a general audience.
+- Edited and fact-checked conclusions in child labor studies, ensuring methodological accuracy.

 ## Education

 **University of Toronto** — _Bachelor of Arts | Criminology_